mossbanay/Psychology-3-4/Questions/Chapter11.md

 CR: Fondness / happiness

 # Learning Activity 11.9

+#### Explain the meaning of exposure therapy with reference to the key feature of graduated exposure and that of flooding.

+Exposure therapy is a type of behaviour therapy which involves bringing the client into direct contact with the stimulus.
+When using graduated exposure, stimuli which are progressively more similar to the CS are exposed until the CS itself is presented to the subject.
+In flooding the client is brought into direct contact with the CS immediately and is exposed to the stimulus until the conditioned response is extinguished.

+---

+#### Define graduated exposure with reference to an example not use in the text.
+#### Construct a hierarchy of frightening situations (such as that for fear of flying in figure 11.15) for someone with one of the following fears: dogs, heights, swimming

+** Least frightening **

+Photo taken from high up

+Standing on a table

+Standing on a bridge

+Standing on a ladder

+Standing on the observation section of the Eiffel Tower

+** Most frightening **

+---

+#### Define flooding with reference to an example not used in the text

+Flooding refers to immersing a patient with a stimulus that is potentially frightening to them until the conditioned response is extinguished.

+#### Give an example of how flooding might be used to eliminate a conditioned response associated with your choice of fear from dogs, heights or swimming

+To eliminate the fear of dogs, a patient could be brought into a room of fluffy dogs and be forced to stay there until hysteria subsides.

+---

+#### Distinguish between imaginal and in vivo exposure

+Imaginal exposure refers to exposure that is visualised within the mind of a patient, whereas in vivo exposure refers to real-world exposure to a stimulus.

+---

+#### What is aversion therapy?

+Aversion therapy is a form of behaviour therapy that applies classical conditioning processes to inhibit or discourage undesirable behaviour by associating it with an aversive stimulus such as a feeling of disgust, pain or nausea.

+#### What are two limitations or criticisms of aversion therapy?

+- Long term abusers of for example alcohol would return to drinking after they stopped taking the drug which made them feel nauseous.
+- The learned aversion often fails to generalise to situations other than those under which the learning took place.

 # Learning Activity 11.10
 # Learning Activity 11.11
 # Learning Activity 11.12